anoopanni/student_clubs_notification/README.md

 HTTP POST request needs to be done to publish message into the running instance of the project before we could get the message on the website.

-The following request headers and body needs to be present in the POST request:
+The following request header examples and body needs to be present in the POST request:

 HEADERS: